sh14/oi-yamaps/readme.txt

 1. Shortcode in admin panel.
 2. Map on a front page.
-3. Shortcode button.
+3. Placemark form.
-4. Visual shortcode editor.
+4. Map form.

 == Changelog ==